Clinton-Davis/peninsulaballet/README.md

 ### User Stories

-To get the user stories, I contacted the client and asked for her target demographic, Parents with a child between the ages of 3 and 18 years.
+To get the user stories, I contacted the client and asked for her target demographic, Parents with a child or children between the ages of 3 and 18 years.
-I contacted several parents I know and asked the question: What is the top 3 things what you would be looking for in a ballet school?
+I contacted several parents that fitted the demographic, and I asked the question: What are the top 3 things what you would be looking for in a ballet school?
 Here are the most common answers we got back:

 1. I would be looking for details on the Ballet school, its history, are the teachers qualified?